nepovtor/Calculator-id/README.md

-# IP Subnet Calculator
+# IP Subnet Tools

+This project now includes a subnet calculator and a training mode.

-This is a simple web-based subnet calculator.
-Enter an IP address in CIDR notation and the tool will display the subnet mask, network and broadcast addresses, and the available host range.
-Detailed steps for each calculation are presented one at a time with **Next** and **Previous** buttons for easy navigation.
+- **Calculator** – Enter an IP address in CIDR notation to see the subnet mask, network and broadcast addresses, and the available host range.
+Detailed steps for each calculation are presented one at a time with **Next** and **Previous** buttons.

-The interface uses a modern design with a dark gradient background and cyan highlights.
+- **Training** – Generates a random IP/CIDR and lets you practice by filling in the binary IP, subnet mask, network address, broadcast address, and host range.
+Your answers are checked instantly.

 ## Usage

-Open `index.html` in a browser and enter an IP address, for example `192.168.50.36/21`.
-Click **Calculate** to see the results.
+Open `index.html` in a browser and choose **Calculator** or **Training** from the menu.